googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 by [Michael Duggan](https://twitter.com/mickduggan), in collaboration with Kalapi Gajjar-Bordawekar

-**Note:** This document is a companion piece to the longer [Hinting Latin TrueType Variable Fonts with Visual TrueType](https://github.com/googlefonts/how-to-hint-variable-fonts#introduction)
+**Note:** This document is a companion piece to the comprehensive documentation on [Hinting Latin TrueType Variable Fonts with Visual TrueType](https://github.com/googlefonts/how-to-hint-variable-fonts#introduction)

-*Please refer first to this comprehensive documentation for all of the details of the workflow, thorough descriptions of the hinting code, and how to use the VTT Tool to add hinting to Variable Fonts.*
+*Please refer first to this documentation for all of the details of the workflow, thorough descriptions of the hinting code, and how to use the Visual TrueType Tool to add hinting to Variable Fonts.*

 ## Introduction

 When thinking about adding hinting to any Variable font, it is a good idea to ask a few questions before beginning.
 How does hinting work in modern environments?
 What value can hinting add?
 Is hinting suitable for my font?
 The first two questions are answered in the longer VTT Variable font Hinting document, referenced above, which gives an overview of the current rendering technologies and the main benefits of modern hinting, with a focus on Variable Font Hinting.
 The third question can be answered by a series of tests and proofing in VTT.

 **Is hinting suitable for my font?**
 Once you know more about what hinting is capable of, you can then ask a few questions about the font itself.
 Is the font intended for reading on-screen at smaller sizes or is it primarily a Display font, intended for use at larger sizes?
 If the latter, is hinting really needed?
 What benefits can I expect by adding hinting?
 How complex are the outline shapes?
 Many complex scripts fonts can benefit from hinting particularly at smaller sizes.
 However, for some scripts, such as Chinese, Japanese and Korean for example, the complexity of the outlines makes it impossible to apply hints that will benefit smaller sizes.
 Once there are enough pixels at larger sizes, hinting can help to sharpen common horizontal strokes and reduce blur.
-Every font should be evaluated to begin with to determine the most appropriate hinting strategy.
+Every font should be evaluated to begin with, to determine the most appropriate hinting strategy.

-We will look at these questions as we progress through this document, and will also look at the different approaches to hinting individual glyphs, and some of the limitations of Hinting for Variable fonts.
+We will look at these questions as we progress through this document, and will also look at the different approaches to hinting individual glyphs, and some of the current limitations of Hinting for Variable fonts.

 ## VTT Autohinting for complex script Variable Fonts

 Before beginning any new Hinting project, it is also important to understand the options and requirements for running the VTT Autohinter for complex script Variable fonts.
 The Visual TrueType tool has the following options for Autohinting.

 **(1) Light Latin Autohinter:** Designed to work for Latin fonts, including Greek and Cyrillic.
 This option can also be used to add hinting to complex script fonts. **Note:** To run the VTT Light Latin Autohinter, for complex script fonts, VTT requires that the font must contain at least the Latin Ascii glyph set.
-If there is no Latin Ascii glyph set, the Light Latin Autohinter will not run, and will return an error message.
-(Example: Unicode 0x48 (H) is missing in this font).
+If there is no Latin Ascii glyph set, the Light Latin Autohinter will not run, and will return an error message. _(Example: Unicode 0x48 (H) is missing in this font)._

 If your font contains a Latin and a complex script glyph set, the Latin portion of the font will be auto-hinted, with cvt’s generated for key Latin Heights.
 The Autohinter will add hinting code to the complex script glyph set, but will not generate cvt’s for any heights.
 Although the VTT Autohinter does not add cvt information for heights for complex script glyph sets, it is worthwhile running it, to begin any hinting project.
 In addition to adding basic hinting code, VTT also generates a full Font-Program and Pre-Program as well as code for any composites in the font.
 This saves a lot of time versus building this information from scratch.
 The basic hinting code that is added to the individual complex script glyphs can also be a good starting point to build from.
 We will look at this in more detail in the examples of hinting later in the Document.

 **(2) EA Autohinter:** If a font does not contain a Latin subset, or you do not wish to add these glyphs you can run the VTT East Asian Autohinter.
 Using this option VTT will autohint a font without the requirement to add a Latin glyph set.
 If the hinting strategy used by the East Asian Autohinter is appropriate for you font, you can proceed from here using the code generated by the EA Autohinter.
 This will also include all of the necessary tables, Font-Program and Pre-Program.
 This Autohinter makes use of a lightweight hinting strategy that focuses on the horizontal strokes common in East Asian scripts.
 The strategy, takes advantage of Windows symmetric rendering modes and locks one side of horizontal strokes to the pixel grid while letting the top of other side float.
 This strategy balances edge contrast vs. blur and produces a good distribution of strokes with balanced counters.
 The Autohinting code output, should be reviewed and the font proofed carefully, to ensure this approach is suitable for your font.

 **(3) Control program only:** This option is similar to number 1 above, and has the same requirements for the inclusion of Latin glyph set.
-Using the control program only Autohinting option, is used when the intent is to add hinting to the font from scratch, via the graphical hinting interface or by writing the High Level VTT Talk by hand.
-The Control Program option will generate, a simple CVT Table, Font Program and will generate glyph program code for composite glyphs.
-Hinting code for the unique glyphs in the font will not be added.
+Using the ‘Control program only’ option, is used only when the intent is to add hinting to the font from scratch, via the graphical hinting interface or by writing the High Level VTT Talk by hand.
+The Control Program option will generate, a simple CVT Table, Font Program and will generate glyph program code for composite glyphs. **Note:** Hinting code for the unique glyphs in the font will not be generated.

 ## Case Study: Hinting Noto Devanagari Serif Variable font

 As an example of Hinting complex script Variable fonts, we will be looking at the workflow for autohinting and then fine tuning the hinting code, for key representative glyphs in the Noto Devanagari Serif Variable font.
-The workflow and concepts discussed for the Devanagari font, can be used and adapted for other complex script Variable fonts.
 Noto is a global font collection for writing in all modern and ancient languages.
 Noto Serif Devanagari is a modulated (“serif”) design for setting texts in the Indic Devanagari script.
 The Variable font supports multiple weights and widths.

-All of the processes and workflow can be followed and adapted for other complex script Variable fonts.
+All of the concepts, processes and workflow can be followed and adapted for other complex script Variable fonts.

 **Determining benefits of Hinting by running the Autohinter**